 Do you want to know what a DNA match is?
-In this post, learn the answer, as well as how they get your DNA matches.
+In this post, learn the answer, as well as how DNA testing companies are able to provide you with a list of your DNA matches.

 Plus, find out which DNA matching sites are the best.

 In addition, at the bottom of this post, I’ll provide basic tips for how to understand your DNA matches and give you helpful links to more posts about DNA matches.

 DNA matches are, by far, the best and most exciting aspect of DNA results.
 I have learned a lot from my DNA matches, and my goal is that this post helps you to understand more about how DNA matching works.

 An autosomal DNA match is a person who has a shared genetic sequence on a numbered chromosome that may indicate at least one common ancestor.

 When we talk about DNA matching, we are almost always referring to autosomal DNA matches.
 An “autosome” is one of our 22 numbered chromosomes.